Additional Information on Orientation

 - Coordinates communications among the NRC technical branches, regions, and contractors; Federal, State, local and Tribal officials; and the applicant.

-- Prepares work requests for environmental impact statements inputs from the staff (severe accident mitigation alternatives are reviewed by the Probabilistic Safety Assessment Branch with contract assistance).
+- Prepares work requests through established work flow process for environmental impact statements inputs from the staff (severe accident mitigation alternatives are reviewed by the Probabilistic Safety Assessment Branch with contract assistance).

-- Directs and monitors contractor efforts and costs.
+- Directs and monitors contractor efforts and costs, if used.

 - Leads NRC/contractor team in conduct of environmental site audit.

-- Coordinates and makes NRC presentation at environmental scoping and draft environmental impact statement public meetings.
+- Coordinates and makes NRC presentation at environmental scoping meeting and draft environmental impact statement public meeting, if held.

 - Prepares and issues the Supplemental Environmental Impact Statement with assistance from contractor team and other members of Environmental section.